What is children's services?

 If the conference thinks your child has been abused or injured or is at risk of harm, a child protection plan will be drawn up.
 This sets out what help will be provided to your child and to you and how progress will be monitored.
 For more information about this and about child protection conferences, see the Child protection page.

 You may hear this kind of children’s services involvement being called ‘pre-proceedings’, a ‘pre-proceedings-meeting’ or sometimes ‘a PLO meeting’.
 PLO stands for Public Law Outline.
-The Public Law outline sets out the legal process children’s services must follow when considering starting care proceedings.
-We use the term ‘pre-proceedings’ and ‘pre-proceedings meeting’ on this website.
+This sets out the legal process children’s services must follow when considering starting care proceedings.
+We use the term ‘pre-proceedings’ and ‘pre-proceedings meeting’ on this webpage.

 - Go to the pre-proceedings meeting